0xbeary/subsquid-migration-ensv2/README.md

-# ENS Subgraph migration to Squid SDK
+# ENS Subgraph Migration to Squid SDK with Subgraph GraphQL Dialect

 This template demonstrates the use of Squid SDK's GraphQL server with The Graph Protocol's Subgraph GraphQL dialect.
+Starting with the `schema.graphql` file and using the GraphQL dialect, this squid demonstrates how to easily achieve parity with The Graph Protocol.

 ## Playground